MoneyTransfers

 Personal use, bill payments, payment method for international transfers through money transfer providers

-Personal use, remittance, property purchases and other large transactions
+Personal use, remittance, property purchase and other large transactions

 What is a Wire Transfer?